genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/02_front-end-reporting/02_foundation-reporting.md

   - reporting
 ---

-# Micro front-end reporting
+# Micro Frontend Reporting

-The Reporting micro front-end enables your users to create report specifications, run them, or save them for later use.
+The Reporting micro-frontend enables your users to create report specifications, run them, or save them for later use.

 From the GUI, users can: